 We are very excited about our main entertainment this year; the BIG Stage will be inside the PJH Track and Football Field.
 Gates will open at 4pm.

-Tickets for The Pearl Day Festival concert will be $10 and will go on sale soon.
+Tickets for The Pearl Day Festival concert will be $10 and are on sale now!
+Click HERE to purchase online.

 At 5pm, we welcome to the stage

 Burnham Road is country band with an edge.
 Lead vocals are split between the brother and sister duo; TJ and Laura Leigh Burnham